DJ-STLN/CombatControls/README.md

 # CombatControls
 Download the files from https://github.com/DJ-STLN/CombatControls/ as ZIP

-Drag CombatControls.zip folder into your StardewValley/Mods folder.
+Put CombatControls.zip folder into your StardewValley/Mods folder.

 Unpack CombatControls.zip